 Jenny’s practice covers all areas within public and human rights law.
 Jenny represents parties at all stages from pre-action advice and drafting through to hearings and onwards appeals.
 She is highly sought after particularly in the area of immigration and asylum law.
-In addition, she has considerable experience in children law and has a particular interest in its intersection with immigration law.
+In addition, she has considerable experience in children law and has a particular interest in its intersection with immigration law and rights-based challenges.

 Jenny has experience of representing clients up to and including the Court of Appeal, where she has appeared without leading counsel.
 She is adept at dealing with complex points of law and is repeatedly recognised for both her persuasive advocacy and her exceptional client care.